AtlasOfLivingAustralia/atlas-index/search-ui/README.md

-# Species Pages SPA
+# Search and Species Pages

 Replacement for the ALA BIE ([`ala-bie-hub`](https://github.com/AtlasOfLivingAustralia/ala-bie-hub)), implemented in React using the [Mantine UI](https://mantine.dev/) library.

-Uses:
-- React
-- TypeScript (for the most part)
-- Mantine
-- Node version v18.12.1
-- Yarn version v1.22.10 (brew install yarn)

 ## Getting started